 Once you know the answers to these questions, there are two things you should do:

 - Check that your current company culture and the values displayed by your existing employees are a match for what you have determined you want.
 If it’s not, you will need to work on your internal HR policies in order to build your perfect work environment.

 - Build your hiring process around your values and company culture.
 These elements should be clear in your job adverts and on your career pages.
 They should also be integrated to your interviewing process.

-If you’d like more Dynamics 365 talent guides, subscribe to our newsletter using the below button, or register with us!
+If you’d like more Dynamics 365 talent guides, then you can subscribe to our newsletter below.

 What are you looking for?